05.07.2017 - Call for Papers / Participation

 Fachinformationsdienst Darstellende Kunst

 Call for Papers: STUDIA DRAMATICA nr.
 2/2017: New Perspectives in Performing and Visual Arts History and Criticism Studies.
-Closing date is July 15, 2017.
+New closing date is August 1, 2017.